2023/2024 - BBC Writers’ Access Group Digital Programme

 I lift my window blind but there is only darkness.
 The pulsing white dot on the screen in front of me moves closer to the western edge of Australia, and I’m disappointed that we won’t get to see the ocean turn to land beneath us.
 I lean towards the window and look harder this time.
 The inky opaqueness of earlier is softening a little and there’s something closer to a diffuse charcoal shrouding whatever lies beneath.

 For once, I’m grateful for the publicity that will surround the launch, the book readings and interviews that can’t come soon enough.
-I’d grown restless in Italy, and when Estrid mentioned the possibility of Australia I pushed her to make it happen.
+I’d grown restless in Italy, and when Judith mentioned the possibility of Australia I pushed her to make it happen.
 I was - am - well aware that I can no longer think of Australia without thinking of Lara, and despite the obvious size of the country, I can’t help but hope for a serendipitous meeting.
 The thought never lasts long before I shake my head and tell myself what a fool I am.
 I don’t even know if she still lives here.
 She could be back in London, she could be anywhere.
 I have no claim over her and need to stop thinking as if I do.

-Since Estrid sent me the cuttings last year, I have made a point not to follow news of Lara, if indeed there is any.
+Since Judith sent me the cuttings last year, I have made a point not to follow news of Lara, if indeed there is any.
 Of course she will have a website, one or more galleries must represent her by now, and there will be Tweets and Instagram posts, perhaps even interviews, exhibitions.
 I know all this and yet I’ve resisted the temptation to delve.
 Seeing her success laid out in front of me won’t answer the questions that remain.
 And yet I fly with a hope I can only pretend to ignore.

 ‘Espresso?’
-A neat hostess places a small tray on the table in front of me and sets down a reasonable looking coffee, a glass of sparkling water and a small plate of thinly sliced ruby grapefruit.
+A hostess places a small tray on the table in front of me and sets down a reasonable looking coffee, a glass of sparkling water and a small plate of thinly sliced ruby grapefruit.
 I’m grateful as ever to be travelling business class and thank her with a nod before turning back to the window.
 The sky has lightened, and the black has now dissolved into a muddy haze tinged with orange.
 And then, as if cracking open from the very centre of the earth, I see a line of blazing orange.

 ‘It’s quite something, isn’t it, to see the sun rise here?’